-Another common type of “mis-blink” (or “mistaken blink-of-an-eye thinking”) that we can easily fall into in a changing world is called ‘dependency’.
+Another common type of “mis-blink” we can easily fall into during times of change is called dependency.

-Dependency is a constraint that people sometimes place upon themselves when they know the outcomes they want to create but refuse to take action unless another person behaves in a certain way.
+Dependency is a constraint that people sometimes place upon themselves when they know what they want to do or create but they refuse to take action unless someone else behaves in a particular way.
 They make their own behaviour conditional or ‘dependent’ on the behaviour of others.

 As founder Elon Musk explained: